Electrolux CEO to step down after failed deal with GE

 The failure of the deal, which would have seen Electrolux leapfrog Whirlpool as the world's biggest appliances maker, raised questions about its future strategy.

-In recent years, Electrolux has increased its focus on profitable segments like cooking, and boosted productivity through modularisation, or using more components common to a range of products.
+In recent years, Electrolux has increased its focus on profitable segments like cooking, and boosted productivity through modularization, or using more components common to a range of products.

 The 59-year old McLoughlin, an American who took the helm at Electrolux five years ago, said in a statement he would return to his family.